 Eligibility.
 Student must have a high school diploma or equivalent G.E.D., have attended high school in the Colorado Mountain College District, meet in-district residency requirements and complete associate degree requirements at Colorado Mountain College within five years following initial enrollment at the college.
 Courses completed while the student is still enrolled in high school are not eligible for this grant.
-The student must complete a two-year degree program at Colorado Mountain College before he or she is eligible to receive the Richard C. Martin Grant to assist in completing the remaining two years of a baccalaureate degree at a four-year institution.
+The student must complete a two-year degree program at Colorado Mountain College before he or she is eligible to receive the Richard C. Martin Grant to assist in completing the remaining two years of a baccalaureate degree at CMC or another four-year degree granting institution.

 Award Amount.
 The grant amount is determined annually by the Board of Trustees.
 Typically, this amount approximates the cumulative tuition the student paid to CMC for credits required and earned as part of their chosen two-year degree at Colorado Mountain College.